 Normand Park real estate guide & listings for sale

-Around 40% of dwellings are small apartment buildings, making it easy to find apartments in Normand Park, while the rest are mainly single detached homes and townhouses.
-This neighbourhood is primarily composed of three bedroom and two bedroom homes.
-The split between renters and homeowners is about even.
-The homes in this neighbourhood are very modern, since roughly 45% of its dwellings were built after the year 2000, while many of the remaining buildings were constructed in the 1960s and the 1980s.
+In Normand Park, about 40% of buildings are small apartment buildings, while the remainder are mainly single detached homes and townhouses.
+This neighbourhood offers mainly three bedroom and two bedroom homes.
+The population residing in this area is evenly split between renters and owners.
+About 45% of homes in this part of Winnipeg were constructed after the year 2000, while most of the remaining buildings were built in the 1960s and the 1980s.